Environment Threats greatest Challenge To Human Rights Of Our Era: UN - UrduPoint

 Environment Threats 'greatest Challenge To Human Rights Of Our Era': UN

-The UN rights chief warned Monday that environmental threats from pollution and climate change were sparking and deepening conflicts worldwide, and will soon constitute the biggest challenge to human rights
+The UN rights chief warned Monday that environmental threats from pollution and climate change were sparking and deepening conflicts worldwide, and will soon constitute the biggest challenge to human right

 Geneva, Sept 13 (APP - UrduPoint / Pakistan Point News - 13th Sep, 2021 ) :The UN rights chief warned Monday that environmental threats from pollution and climate change were sparking and deepening conflicts worldwide, and will soon constitute the biggest challenge to human rights.